Department of Management

 Dr. Ndanga, Assistant Chairperson

-Dr. Fiorentino, Graduate Coordinator
+Dr. Bozeman, Graduate Coordinator

 The primary objective of the Department of Management is to provide students with the skills required to manage business and public organizations effectively.